Working to prevent drowning

 Saving Society and we are Canada's Full Member in the International

-drowning prevention in Canada.
+responsibility for drowning prevention in Canada.

 We have been teaching water safety and water rescue in Canada